Recommended Use of GiveMN

 Give to the Max Day is in mid-November every year.
 Created as a launch party for GiveMN.org in 2009, Give to the Max Day has turned into a state-wide fundraising event.
 Nonprofits and schools are heavily highlighted during a 24-hour period, and GiveMN partners with external organizations to offer matches and prizes to help boost the excitement.

-Promote your school in general, or a specific program or project, in the weeks leading up to Give to the Max Day.
+Promote your school, a specific program or project, or a need in the weeks leading up to Give to the Max Day.
 Use Facebook, Twitter, school newsletters and school events to encourage people to give on Give to the Max Day.

-While Give to the Max Day receives much publicity every year, schools can use their GiveMN page all year long.
-Teachers can work with principals to promote special projects that require extra funds.
-Changing a school’s GiveMN page doesn’t take special skills or lots of time -- just a few quiet minutes of concentration.
+While Give to the Max Day can result in extra donations in the short term due to the heightened visibility, schools can use their GiveMN page all year long.
+Teachers and grant managers can work with principals to promote special projects that require extra funds.
+Changing a school’s GiveMN page doesn’t take special skills or a lot of time -- just a few quiet minutes of concentration.

 If collecting year round, be sure to keep your page content fresh and active.
 A progress bar showing your goal has been met, obviously dated photos or videos, and community comments that are old will give the impression that you aren’t actively seeking funds.